aiidateam/aiida-core/docs/source/installation.rst

         . ~/.bashrc
     fi

-If you chose to work with multiple aiida versions or just prefer explicitly working inside the virtual invironment in which you installed aiida, it might be a good idea to put the completion command into a postactivation hook of your python environment manager (look up in the documentation of your manager how to do this).
+If you chose to work with multiple AiiDA versions or just prefer explicitly working inside the virtual invironment in which you installed aiida, it might be a good idea to put the completion command into a postactivation hook of your python environment manager (look up in the documentation of your manager how to do this).

 Optional dependencies
 ---------------------